andrewcrosher/ajc_dbt/README.md

 The pipeline then calls an Azure Databricks notebook called `load_albums_delta` that loads today's json file into a delta table in an ADB workspace.

+In addition, each week a maintainence script optimizes and vacuums the delta table.

 Storage account access is managed via an API call to an Azure Key Vault that hold the details of a storage account key to be used by Databricks to connect to.